Inside: 15 Ways to Use Authentic Music in Spanish Class

 The past two years during March Madness I have put together a Spanish music bracket.
 Students vote for songs to be included, which are then put on a bulletin board, and students vote for songs to advance.
-We usually vote for one match up per day, but this could also be done as a mini unit for a couple of days.
+We usually vote for one match-up per day, but this could also be done as a mini-unit for a couple of days.
 This is a great break in the routine for any time of year.
 I also do another bracket for Hispanic Heritage Month with one song from each country.

 Instead of just learning the countries and capitals that speak Spanish, dig deeper.
 Use one song from each country to help give more meaning as you work on the geography of the Spanish-speaking world.
 This could be expanded to talk about artists from each country or popular genres of music.

 Sr. Wooly has amazing videos that provide comprehensible input through music.
 I have Sr. Wooly Pro, so we have access to all of his songs, and students can work on “nuggets” related to specific songs.
 Assigning nuggets is an easy, no-prep substitute plan in a pinch.
 These songs can also be expanded into whole mini units.
 My exploratory junior high class just did a unit on the song “Puedo ir al baño.”
 You will not be able to get these catchy songs out of your head!

 Use the Movie talk technique with a music video as a short film.
 This can be done by muting the audio, and describing what is happening using comprehensible Spanish while pausing many times.
 You will want to warn students in advance that you will be pausing, so they are prepared for the interruptions.
 In Spanish, you can then discuss student predictions of what they will see and hear during the song.
 Finally, watch the music video with sound, and see if the class predictions were true.

 Karaoke or Lip Dub